ConservationMetrics/gc-deploy/POST-DEPLOYMENT-CHECKLIST.md

 # Post-Deployment Checklist

 Use this checklist to validate a successful Guardian Connector deployment before handoff.
 It covers the manual steps that are not already automated through the scripts and workflows in this repo, and is meant to complement — not replace — the deployment guides.

 ## VM

 - [ ] Did I set a `*.alias` A record in my DNS provider?
 (And can confirm it resolves to the VM's IP?)
-- [ ] Did I set an appropriate file quota (e.g. 1TB) for file shares?

 ## CapRover and services